Revamp?

 Spoiler!

-Hotspot's heat level is constantly updated by the game, and it depends on amount of players in proximity to the hotspot.
+Hotspot's heat level is constantly updated by the mod, and it depends on amount of players in proximity to the hotspot.
 If a hotspot was left alone for long enough, it's removed.

-Enemies will dedicate 12 units to guard 3 hotspots with highest heat level (5 for top 1, 4 for 2nd, 3 for 3rd).
+The mod will dedicate multiple enemies to try and guard top 3 hotspots with highest heat level.
 Some enemies are excluded from this task.
 Whenever unit is assigned to a hotspot, they will instantly rush towards it, locate nearest available position, and dig in.
 They will not move.
-They defend the hotspot untill it's discarded by the mod's logic.
+They defend the hotspot until it's either discarded by the mod's logic or until they die.

-- makes camping harder, since hotspots created at player's areas will constantly have enemies come towards them, because players will continue to kill assigned units, after which, new ones will be assigned.
-On top of that, enemies will completely disregard safety and cover searching protocols, and instead try to get to the hotspot as soon as they can.
+This system makes objectives harder to defend, and makes camping harder, since hotspots created at player's positions will constantly have enemies come towards them, because enemies will completely disregard safety and cover searching protocols to try to get to the hotspot as soon as they can.

 Spoiler!